dataself/Tableau-Acumatica-Connectors/do-it-yourself/README.md

 - You might also want to explore publishing your Tableau workbooks to Tableau Server such as Tableau Online (https://www.tableau.com/products/online/request-trial).
 This will allow you to:
   - Expose your Tableau reports to other users via web browsers and mobile device apps
   - Insert your Tableau reports and dashboards directly inside Acumatica dashboards
+- To publish to an existing Tableau Server, click on "Server" in the top bar and select Publish Workbook.
+When prompted for your Tableau Server information, provide it, then select which project you would like it saved in, enter a name and click Publish.
 - There are vendors like DataSelf Corp that have optimized the Tableau and Acumatica integration to overcome many of the OData protocol and Tableau limitations.
 See below for details. <br/><br/>
 ### 4. Further support and assistance:
 - Tableau support: https://www.tableau.com/support